OpenAutomationTechnologies/openPOWERLINK_V2/doc/build-stack.md

     Specify the path to the hardware platform the CN library should refer to.
     The path to the hardware platform should point to the export folder of the hardware project. (e.g: `<openPOWERLINK_DIR>/hardware/lib/generic/microblaze/<BOARD_NAME>/<DEMO_NAME>`)

+- **CFG_COMPILE_LIB_MN_DRV_DUALPROCSHM**

+  Compile kernel part of the openPOWERLINK MN library using dual processor shared memory library.
+The library consists of kernel part of the stack using CAL modules for dual processor library.
+  - __CFG_COMPILE_LIB_MN_HW_LIB_DIR__

+  Specify the path to the hardware platform the MN library should refer to.
+  The path to the hardware platform should point to the export folder of the hardware project. (e.g: `<openPOWERLINK_DIR>/hardware/lib/generic/microblaze/<BOARD_NAME>/<DEMO_NAME>`)

+## Xilinx ARM Configuration Options

+- **CFG_COMPILE_LIB_MN_APP_DUALPROCSHM**

+  Compile user part of the openPOWERLINK MN library using dual processor shared memory library.
+The library consists of user part of the stack using CAL modules for dual processor library.
+The library can be linked with an host application designed to run on ARM processor as the host processor.
+It requires the kernel daemon running on separate processor(PCP) sharing a memory.
+    - __CFG_COMPILE_LIB_MN_HW_LIB_DIR__

+  Specify the path to the hardware platform the MN library should refer to.
+  The path to the hardware platform should point to the export folder of the hardware project. (e.g: `<openPOWERLINK_DIR>/hardware/lib/generic/arm_xilinx/<BOARD_NAME>/<DEMO_NAME>`)